When you build a WebGL project, Unity creates a folder with the following files:

 On some servers you need to explicitly make .unityweb files accessible, because the server needs to provide these files to clients.

-This option can only be enabled when you have the Development Build checkbox checked.
-Check the Autoconnect Profiler option to profile your Unity WebGL content.
+Enable the Autoconnect Profiler setting to profile your Unity WebGL content.
 For WebGL, it is not possible to connect the Profiler to a running build as on other platforms, so you have to use this option to connect the content to the Editor.
 This is because the Profiler connection is handled using WebSockets on WebGL, but a web browser only allows outgoing connections from the content.

 Open Other Settings to access the Strip Engine Code option.
 This option is checked by default to enable code stripping for WebGL.
 With this option checked, Unity does not include code for any classes you don’t use.
 For example, if you don’t use any physics components or functions, the whole physics engine is removed from your build.
 See the Stripping section below for more details.